 Vary Sizes and Shapes: Notice that with each side, she varied the pillow sizes and shapes that were next to each other.
 It makes it look layered and interesting.

 Different Textures: Since the sofa is velvet, Arlyn chose to use only one velvet pillow very intentionally with that dark copper number.
 Since the colors contrast, it doesn’t just blend in.
 Then mixing linen, cotton, tassels, and pom-poms make this sofa look SO welcoming and very well designed.

 Balance Out Colors Evenly: Arlyn made sure to spread out the colors evenly.
 Both sides have a dose of cream, blue, and a warm tone.

-Color Palette: Ginny was the main designer on this project and she chose to keep things very neutral with black, white, gray and a hint of red:) We always look a pop of color.
+Color Palette: Ginny was the main designer on this project and she chose to keep things very neutral with black, white, gray, and a hint of red:) We always love a pop of color.

 Vary Sizes and Shapes: As you can see, she only used lumbar pillows (even on the bench) but varied their heights and lengths.
 Because of this, you don’t even really notice at first glance that they are all rectangles.
 Very smooth, Ginny:)

 Different Textures: She kept it simple with cotton, linen, and canvas.
 BUT those wonderful Rebecca Atwood pillows have a hand-stitched detail that really brings the whole combo to life.

 Having a pillow with a 3-D element like embroidery, poms or tassels will really amp up the style factor in your combo.